S2000Erwin/labyrinth/README.md

 =====
 To compile:
 1. download Stanza in labstanza.org
+2. download SDL2 in libsdl.org
-2. In main.stanza, modify usplayer and/or jihadistplayer to "human", "bot", "ai", or "web" ("ai" and "web" are not supported in Stanza Labyrinth)
+3. In main.stanza, modify usplayer and/or jihadistplayer to "human", "bot", "ai", or "web" ("ai" and "web" are not supported in Stanza Labyrinth)
-3. Once setup is done, in a Terminal type: stanza main.stanza labyrinth.stanza cards.stanza -o labyrinth
+4. Once setup is done, in a Terminal type: stanza main.stanza labyrinth.stanza gameBoardGraphics.stanza cards.stanza SDL2.stanza -ccfiles libSDL2.dll.a -o labyrinth

 To play: ./labrinth (or labyrinth.exe in Windows)